pods-framework/pods-gravity-forms/readme.txt

 = 1.5.0 - March 24th, 2024 =

-* New requirements that match Pods: WP 6.0+, PHP 7.2+, and Pods 3.0+ (@sc0ttkclark)
+* New requirements that match Pods: WP 6.0+, PHP 7.2+, and Pods 3.0+ to prep for Pods Gravity Forms 2.0 (@sc0ttkclark)
 * Fixed: Prepopulating field values works more consistently now when passing the prepopulated filter pre-chunked arrays of values. (@sc0ttkclark)

-ALSO: Pods GF 2.0 is in development and it brings complete compatibility with the latest Gravity Forms releases.
+ALSO: Pods Gravity Forms 2.0 is in development and it brings complete compatibility with the latest Gravity Forms releases.
 We could use your support to help it get over the finish line this year.
 Please consider [donating to the Pods project](https://friends.pods.io/) to help us get there more quickly.

 = 1.4.5 - July 22nd, 2022 =